kangchengX/market-regime/README.md

 ---

 ## Example Results
+We explored four different models.
+One of them, DFM, yields relatively favourable results.
+Therefore, the results for DFMs are shown here as examples.
 ### A Representative Instance of DFM
+We identified 8 regimes in this model, represneted by different colors in the following figure.
+VIX is drawn in blue here as well as an indicator.
 <img src="./example images/regimes_vix.png" alt="regimes_vix" />
+The price changes of different indices under different regimes are visualized.
+Specifically, we focused on annualized percentage price changes, and created `adjusted_change` which is `ann_change` divided by `ann_std` to incorporate the consideration of risks.
 <img src="./example images/returns_ana_within_regimes.png" alt="returns" />
 <p align="center">
+We also used the normalized entropy of the transition matrix to assess the predictability and regime duration median to assess the stability.
 <img src="./example images/transition matrix regime level.png" alt="transition" width="301"/>
 <img src="./example images/durations.png" alt="duration" width="493"/>
 </p>